epimorphics/sapi/README.md

 ## Changelog

-`2.3.14` - allow use of CONSTRUCT in item queries `2.3.13` - improve return status codes, only retry on 50X errors `2.3.12` - find missing logging for query retry
+`4.0.0`  - major new release of sapi from the 2.x line.
+Addresses multiple CVEs and moves to Java 21 and Jena 5 `2.3.15` - minor update of dependencies to address CVEs `2.3.14` - allow use of CONSTRUCT in item queries `2.3.13` - improve return status codes, only retry on 50X errors `2.3.12` - find missing logging for query retry